MahmoudAbdelFatah/GCP-with-terraform/README.md

     # Copy the config file inside the pod, run the following command on the bastion host
     $ kubectl cp  ~/.kube/config <pod-name>:/var/jenkins_home/.kube/config -n develop-area
  ```
+ Or Using the clusterRole and service account instead
  - Run the jenkins using loadbalancer **ip:8080**, get the admin password by the following commnad on the bastion host
  ```bash
  $ kubectl exec -it <pod-nam> cat /var/jenkins_home/secrets/initialAdminPassword -n develop-area